Legend about the lost city of Ubar

 Somewhere in 1863 or 1891 large fireball was observed over Riyadh.
-Soon samples of iron meteorite – so called "Nejed" meteorites were obtained form area which is located just some kilometres from Wabar craters.
+Soon samples of iron meteorite – so-called "Nejed" meteorites were obtained from an area which is located just some kilometers from Wabar craters.
 Chemical content of these meteorites is very similar to the content of Wabar meteorite.

 What regards the real city of Ubar… It was rediscovered in 1992 further south, in Oman, Dhofar Governorate.

 - Jeffrey C. Wynn, Eugene M.Shoemaker.
 The Day the Sands Caught Fire.
 Scientific American, November 1998. (excellent read!)

 Wabar Craters on the map

 |Where is located?||Asia, Saudi Arabia, Eastern Province|